Sudbourne, Suffolk, All Saints Church

 HERITAGE HIGHLIGHTS: Sir Michael Stanhope memorial, 1621

 There has been a church at Sudbourne since the Saxon period, but the present church of All Saints dates to a Victorian restoration in 1878.
-Sir Richard Wallace of Sudbourne Hall footed the bill, and called upon architect Frederick Barnes of Ipswich.
+Sir Richard Wallace of Sudbourne Hall footed the bill and called upon architect Frederick Barnes of Ipswich.

 Thankfully Barnes did not sweep away all the medieval features of the earlier church, but he did install completely new benches and Minton tiles.
 He also uncovered an excellent Norman south doorway, which had been blocked and plastered over.
 Another medieval survival is a rather oddly shaped font, carved around AD 1200 and shaped like a large cauldron and supported on four slender shafts with moulded capitals.

-The manor of Sudbourne was owned by Ely Abbey (later Ely Cathedral) at the time of the Domesday book.
+The manor of Sudbourne was owned by Ely Abbey (later Ely Cathedral) at the time of the Domesday Book.

 On the west wall hang a pair of funeral hatchments, one to the Devereux family, Viscounts of Hereford, and the other to the Marquesses of Hertford.
-Sir Richard Wallace, heir of the fourth Marquess of Hertford, presented the organ.
+Sir Richard Wallace, the heir of the fourth Marquess of Hertford, presented the organ.
 He is more famously known for another gift; the superb art collection known as The Wallace Collection, now housed in London.

 The most impressive historic feature inside the church is a magnificent 17th century memorial to Sir Michael Stanhope (d.
 1621), who purchased the manor of Sudbourne from the crown.
-It latter passed by marriage to the Devereux, Viscounts Hereford, and from them to the Seymours, Marquises of Hertford.
+It later passed by marriage to the Devereux, Viscounts Hereford, and from them to the Seymours, Marquises of Hertford.